-- Avast is more user-friendly than Bitdefender, making it perfect for less tech savvy users
+Avast is more user-friendly than Bitdefender and is slightly cheaper, making it perfect for anyone on a budget.

-- We found Bitdefender’s Chrome plugin easier to use than Avast’s
+- Bitdefender’s Chrome plugin is easier to use than Avast’s

 - Bitdefender has a huge offering of security packages – while this offers extensive choice, it can also be overwhelming for newcomers

 - We found Avast’s security scans easier to run

 - Avast is better for those on a budget, with lower starting prices for its packages

 When it comes to security, both anti-virus packages have a wide range of features, but from our testing, we found it was Avast that had the more robust security options.
 This is especially true if you choose the free Avast package, which is packed full of features, such as threat detection, virus scanning and malware removal.
 The free version of Bitdefender isn't quite as complete – you'll need to splash out for a premium version to gain access to more features.

 Taking the premium versions of both Avast and Bitdefender into account, then it's a much closer race, but it's still Avast that wins by a nose, thanks to a combination of an excellent security suite that is easier to navigate and use than Bitdefenders.

 - Cheapest annual starting price